How to Keep Frogs Out of Your Pool

 One of the biggest reasons you will want to avoid having frogs in your pool is that they are prone to laying eggs in bodies of water.

 Frog eggs often look like clusters of black dots sitting at the bottom of the pool.
 You can remove them by scooping them out with a bowl or a net and relocating them in another body of water.
 This body of water can be a pond or simply a tub of water.
-Either way, you will want to ensure that all the eggs are outside.
+Either way, you want to ensure all the eggs are outside.

 Why Do Frogs Like Pools?